AaronRuben/bcftools_tutorial_madcap/README.md

 ```
 user@bash:bcftools_tutorial_madcap $ bcftools view data/example.vcf.gz
 ```
-This is a bad idea, it will print a lot of lines (you can abort the command with CTRL+C.
+This is a **bad idea**, it will print a lot of lines (you can abort the command with CTRL+C).

 <details>
-  <summary>Try working with the documentation to print the first 10 data lines only!
-Hint: You want to use the "|" operator and "head" command.</summary>
+  <summary>Try working with the documentation to print the first 10 data lines only! **Hint:** You want to use the "|" operator and "head" command.</summary>

 <pre><code>user@bash:bcftools_tutorial_madcap $ bcftools view -H data/example.vcf.gz | head -n 10</code></pre>

-  The `-H` suppress bcftools from printing the meta-information lines.
+  The `-H` flag suppresses bcftools from printing the meta-information lines.
 In bash, the `|` operator passes on (pipes) the out the following command.
-In this cases, `head -n 10`, which only prints the first 10 lines.
+In this case, `head -n 10`, which only prints the first 10 lines.
 </details>

 ### Subsetting VCFs